Even if the great advantages of breast feeding are well known, there are conditions in which mums are forced or prefer to employ bottle feeding.

 At this age, it is advisable to employ a very extensible teat, whose shape is broad and rounded, so that the baby's mouth is wide open.
 After 6 months, however, the baby's lips are more closed and the tongue moves so to create a wave that helps suction (aspiration) and the swallowing of milk.
 It is then ideal a more elongated teat, that allows a narrower latching of the lips.

-So, for following the evolution of the mode the baby eats, without interfering the suction physiology, the teat must have a shape, dimensions and features which are different for each single age range.
+So, in order to follow the evolution of the mode the baby eats, without interfering with the suction physiology, the teat must have a shape, dimensions and features which are different for each individual age range.